Compare any two graphics cards:

 Display Graphs

-Power Usage and Theoretical BenchmarksMemory BandwidthThe Radeon R5 M255 should theoretically perform just a bit faster than the Radeon R5 M330 in general. (explain)
+Power Usage and Theoretical BenchmarksMemory BandwidthTheoretically, the Radeon R5 M255 should be a small bit faster than the Radeon R5 M330 in general. (explain)

-Texel RateThe Radeon R5 M330 will be a small bit (approximately 10%) faster with regards to anisotropic filtering than the Radeon R5 M255. (explain)
+Texel RateThe Radeon R5 M330 is a bit (about 10%) faster with regards to AF than the Radeon R5 M255. (explain)

-Pixel RateIf running with a high resolution is important to you, then the Radeon R5 M330 is the winner, not by a very large margin though. (explain)
+Pixel RateIf running with a high resolution is important to you, then the Radeon R5 M330 is superior to the Radeon R5 M255, but only just. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison